kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 2. Attempt to create a Pod with `spec.schedulingGroup` set.
 3. The `spec.schedulingGroup` field is dropped by the API server.
 The pod is created successfully but without the `schedulingGroup` reference, resulting in immediate standard scheduling (one-by-one).
-4. Restart/Upgrade API Server and Scheduler to v1.37 (with feature gates enabled).
+4. Restart/Upgrade API Server and Scheduler to v1.37 with feature gates enabled.
 5. Create two PodGroup objects: `gang-test-A` and `gang-test-B` (both with `minCount=2`).
 6. Create a Pod `test-pod-1` with `spec.schedulingGroup` pointing to `gang-test-A`.
 7. The Pod stays in `Pending` state (waiting for the gang).
 Verify that `scheduler_pending_entities{type="podgroup", queue="gated"}` metric is incremented.
 8. Create a Pod `test-pod-2` pointing to the same pod group.
 9. Both pods are scheduled successfully in the same cycle (Gang Scheduling works).
-10. Downgrade API Server and Scheduler to v1.36 (with feature gates disabled).
+10. Downgrade API Server and Scheduler to v1.36 with feature gates disabled.
 11. Create `test-pod-3` pointing to `gang-test-B`.
 Note: We use a pod group created in step 5 because creating new PodGroup objects is disabled.
 12. The pod is scheduled immediately (PodGroup logic is ignored because the schedulingGroup field is dropped by the v1.36 API server).
 If Gang Scheduling were active, this pod would hang pending waiting for a second member.
-13. Upgrade API Server and Scheduler back to v1.37 (feature gates enabled).
+13. Upgrade API Server and Scheduler back to v1.37 with feature gates enabled.
 14. Create `test-pod-4` and `test-pod-5` pointing to `gang-test-B`; verifying that Gang Scheduling functionality is restored (these pods wait for `minCount=2` before scheduling).